deepduggal/Mozingo/readme.md

 ## Usage

 Pick a color (see color list below).
-Use it as a variable like you normally would in you SASS, SCSS, or LESS.
+Use it as a SASS/SCSS, or LESS variable.
+Variable names will always be in camelCase.

 ### SASS